ekmett/lens/README.markdown

 [(42,5),(56,5)]
 ```

-Many of the lenses supplied are isomorphisms, that means you can use them directly as a lens:
+Moreover, many of the lenses supplied are actually isomorphisms, that means you can use them directly as a lens or getter:

 ```haskell
 ghci> let hello = "hello"^.packed